MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/achievements-2017/simplified-achievements.md

 ## Update_Achievement API

-Once your achievements are configured via XDP or [UDC](../configure-xbl/dev-center/achievements-in-udc.md) and published to your dev sandbox, your title can unlock them by calling the Update_Achievement API.
+Once your achievements are configured via [UDC](../configure-xbl/dev-center/achievements-in-udc.md) and published to your dev sandbox, your title can unlock them by calling the Update_Achievement API.

 The API is available in both the XDK and the Xbox Live SDK.